elunna/recipes/salads/green cabbage slaw with lemon oil.md

 ## Notes

-save time and use 4 cups of packaged shredded cabbage, or use 2 cups of packaged shredded cabbage mixed with
+save time and use 4 cup of packaged shredded cabbage, or use 2 cup of packaged shredded cabbage mixed with
-2 cups broccoli slaw.
+2 cup broccoli slaw.
 Adding a thinly sliced Granny Smith apple would also give the slaw a bite of tartness.
 A mayo- based dressing would contribute a bit